wp-plugins/visitor-maps/readme.txt

 Requirements/Restrictions:
 -------------------------
- * Works with Wordpress 2.6+, WPMU, and BuddyPress
+ * Works with Wordpress 2.6+, WPMU, and BuddyPress.
+(Wordpress 3.0+ is highly recommended)
- * PHP 4.3.9 or above with GD2 library support.
+ * PHP 4.3.9 or above with GD2 library support.(PHP5 is highly recommended)
  * 30 megs of server space(with geolocation enabled)
+ * PHP register_globals and safe_mode should be set to "Off"

 Credits:
 -------------------------